waleedmandour/binti2/README.md

 ## 📖 About

-**Binti** (بنتي - "my daughter") is a professional-grade Egyptian Arabic voice assistant designed specifically for BYD DiLink infotainment systems.
+**BYD Binti** (بنتي - "my BYD daughter") is a professional-grade Egyptian Arabic voice assistant designed specifically for BYD DiLink infotainment systems.
 It enables drivers to control vehicle functions using natural Egyptian dialect, responding to the wake word **"يا بنتي"** (Ya Binti).

 Binti is optimized for the hardware and software environment of BYD vehicles, featuring a landscape-native UI and **Android Accessibility Service-based UI automation** to interact with DiLink system apps directly — no root or ADB required.